bsvalues/TerraFusionPro/FIRST_DEPLOYMENT_SUCCESS_CHECKLIST.md

-# 🚀 TERRAFUSION FIRST DEPLOYMENT SUCCESS - REVOLUTION ACHIEVED
+# 🚀 TERRAFUSION FIRST DEPLOYMENT SUCCESS - Deployment Progress

 ## The Future of Real Estate Appraisal Starts Now

-**Ready to dominate the $3.2B appraisal market?
+**Ready to lead the $3.2B appraisal market?
 The tools are ready.
 The strategy is proven.
 The future is NOW!**

 ## 🎯 DEPLOYMENT STATUS: IN PROGRESS

-**Deployment Started**: [Current Time]
+**Deployment Started**: Installation in Progress
 **Expected Completion**: 10-30 minutes
 **Status**: ✅ Installer launched with admin privileges